ysmood/yaku/docs/readme.jst.md

 # Utils

-To use it you have to require it separately: `yutils = require 'yaku/lib/utils'`.
+To use it you have to require it separately: `var yutils = require("yaku/lib/utils")`.
 If you want to use it in the browser, you have to use `browserify` or `webpack`.

 <%= doc['src/utils.coffee'] %>

 # Source

+To use it you have to require it separately: `var ysource = require("yaku/lib/source")`.

 <%= doc['src/source.js'] %>